Jack & Diane (film)

-Jack & Diane is a 2012 American romantic horror film written and directed by Bradley Rust Gray and starring Riley Keough and Juno Temple.
+Jack & Diane is a 2012 American romantic horror film written and directed by Bradley Rust Gray, starring Riley Keough and Juno Temple.

 Plot

-Diane is an English girl in her late teens who's visiting with her aunt in New York and suffers from chronic nosebleeds.
+Diane is an English girl in her late teens who is visiting with her aunt in New York and suffers from chronic nosebleeds.
 She checks herself in a mirror and transforms into a werewolf-like monster before falling unconscious.
-Earlier, she walks in the streets trying to borrow a cellphone in order to call her twin sister Karen.
+Earlier, she had walked the streets trying to borrow a cellphone to call her twin sister, Karen.
 Having no luck, she enters a clothing store and asks to use a phone.
-There, she meets a girl of her age, Jack, who presents as butch and is instantly smitten by Diane.
-Diane's nose starts bleeding again and Jack helps her.
-Jack then takes Diane to a night club.
-Diane seems nauseated, and she goes to the restroom.
-Once she feels better, she meets up with Jack and the girls passionately kiss.
+There, she meets a girl her age, Jack, who presents as butch and is instantly smitten by Diane.
+Diane's nose starts bleeding again, and Jack helps her.
+Jack then takes Diane to a nightclub.
+Diane seems nauseated and goes to the restroom.
+Once she feels better, she meets up with Jack, and the girls passionately kiss.

-By morning, the girls part ways and Jack is hit by a car, though not badly harmed.
+By morning, the girls part ways, and Jack is hit by a car, though not badly harmed.
 At her aunt's home, Diane is reprimanded by Aunt Linda, who tells her she is grounded.
-Both of the girls feel misunderstood by their respective parent figures.
-Diane visits Jack in her home.
-Jack confides in Diane about a cassette tape with the song "Only You" that she kept as memento of her late brother.
+Both girls feel misunderstood by their respective parent figures.
+Diane visits Jack at her home.
+Jack confides in Diane about a cassette tape with the song "Only You" that she kept as a memento of her late brother.
 Not having access to a personal phone, Diane asks her sister Karen to call Jack pretending to be Diane.
 When Jack tries to have phone sex with her, Karen reveals she's not really Diane.
-The next day, Jack visits Diane at her aunt's and the girls get into an argument when Linda intentionally tells Jack about Diane soon leaving to attend fashion school in Paris, along with her sister.
-This and the fake phone call anger Jack, who leaves abruptly.
+The next day, Jack visits Diane at her aunt's, and the girls get into an argument when Linda intentionally tells Jack about Diane soon leaving to attend fashion school in Paris with her sister.
+This, along with the fake phone call, angers Jack, who leaves abruptly.